 With such spectacular, odd themes, who would have thought Barry Gray was from Blackburn, Edwin Astley from Warrington, Jonathon Whitehead from Denton or maybe that adds a touch of the bizarre.
 Gray 1908 - 1984 also composed themes for Fireball XL5, Stingray, Captain Scarlett and The Mysterons, Joe 90 and Space:1999.

 Edwin Astley 1922 - 1998 served as a musician in the 2nd World War and also composed The Saint, The Baron and Department S.

 Ron Grainer also composed the theme for Doctor Who and Tales of the Unexpected.
 His theme for The Prisoner was originally rejected by Patrick McGoohan until he speeded it up.

 April 23rd 2018

-"If you think Champagne, you'll drink Champagne. " I heard Jane MacDonald say it a few years ago, maybe a cliche but it has worked for her, a happy relationship, tv series Cruising, theatre show tour, a BAFTA, her career seems to have rocketed.
+"If you think Champagne, you'll drink Champagne. " I heard Jane MacDonald say it a few years ago, maybe a cliche but it has worked for her, a happy relationship, tv series Cruising, theatre show tour, a BAFTA, her own tv show, her career seems to have rocketed.